PrimeAC/2048-Game/README.md

 # 2048-Game

 #About
-A version of the popular game 2048 coded in Python for the Fundaments of Programming chair.
+A version of the popular game 2048 coded in Python for the Fundaments of Programming class.

 #Installation
 No installation required by the user.